HiraethEcho/nvim/README.md

 ### plugins

 I am using lazy.nvim as my plugins manager.
-Plugins are divided in serval classes, and following are some of mostly used plugins:
+Plugins are divided in several classes, and following are some of mostly used plugins:

 - edit: enhance for editing
   - [mini.surround](https://github.com/echasnovski/mini.surround),